discourse/discourse/README.md

 If you want to set up a Discourse forum for production use, see our [**Discourse Install Guide**](docs/INSTALL.md).

-If you're looking for business class hosting, see [discourse.org/buy](https://www.discourse.org/buy/).
+If you're looking for official hosting, see [discourse.org/pricing](https://www.discourse.org/pricing/).

 ## Requirements